 When you purchased a house with an inground pool or decided to add a pool to your property after the fact, you knew it would require maintenance.
 However, you probably weren’t prepared for unwanted slimy visitors gracing their presence on the outskirts of your pool and in the water—worms!

 Since worms are everywhere, there isn’t a foolproof method to eliminate them.
 However, I’ll walk you through many great strategies for how you can take back your swimming pool by reducing—and, in many cases, practically eliminating—the number of worms that visit it.

 Why are Worms a Problem?

 First of all, worms aren’t a problem out in nature; they play a vital role in keeping plants healthy.
-By slithering around underground, they help air and nutrients reach roots, much like what farmers do when they till the land.
+Slithering around underground, they help air and nutrients reach roots, much like farmers do when they till the land.

 They also eat organic matter, leaving behind droppings that are an excellent fertilizer.

 That said, you understandably aren’t looking for swimming companions in the form of dead worms in your pool.
 And as you may already know, worms typically cause the biggest headaches for pool owners in the spring and fall.

 Worms thrive in cool weather, and rain encourages them out of the ground.
-It’s a rather ironic fact, given that wet weather is often the death of worms, as your pool well knows.
+It’s a somewhat ironic fact, given that wet weather is often the death of worms, as your pool well knows.

 Worms use receptors instead of eyes to make their way around the world.
 Unfortunately, these receptors are more sensitive to telling a worm when it’s light or dark outside rather than whether there’s a dangerous body of water lurking in front of them.